jackkershaw/vital-signs/README.md

 - Added social share icons at the bottom of each article to increase potential reach.
 I also moved the social icons to the footer as well as the header, to improve click-through rate.

+- I created a [guide](https://docs.google.com/document/d/15b1BsL_N7juXm-dLcq64IQnLwN_tcb6rK1kKYZ3LF5o/edit?usp=sharing) for the client to help them understand how to edit the site.

 ## Run Next.js in development mode:

 ```bash